 The Zillertal Valley may begin gently sloping from the small town of Strass to Mayrhofen, but keep climbing south, higher through the narrow Zemmtal and on to the Hintertux glacier, and you’ll quickly learn why this region is considered to be the cradle of alpine mountaineering.
 There are outdoor adventures aplenty to be enjoyed across Zillertal.

 If you’re after unspoiled nature head to Zillertal Alps Nature Park.
 Extending from the mountaineering village of Ginzling up to its highest peak of Hochfeiler (at 3,509m), the park’s pristine landscapes and range in altitude levels make it perfect for hiking.
 Part of the largest association of nature reserves in the Alps, it has extraordinarily high levels of biodiversity, so it’s worth trekking with one of the park’s guides to find the many animals and species of plants that call this park home.
-A special summer programme of these hikes take place between May and October, and with 30 diverse themes there’s bound to be a trek that can pique your interest.
+A special summer programme of these hikes take place all summer through to October, and with 30 diverse themes there’s bound to be a trek that can pique your interest.

 If long distance hikes are more your pace, than Zillertal has many multi-stage and challenging ascents to try.
 ‘Around the Reichenspitze’ is one that’s best attempted from mid-June to early September as a multi-day, four-stage hike with lakes, cosy huts, and rugged terrain stretching before you.
 Alternatively, why not ‘follow in the footsteps’ of accomplished Austrian mountaineer, Peter Habeler, and take on the route that was named in tribute to him.
 This 56km long circular hike circumnavigates the peaks of the western Zillertal Alps, via 6 mountain huts and with a hiking time of 2.5 - 8 hours between each, with and without summit ascents.